 Wound care is a possible cause of nursing home neglect.
-For example, bedsores can form in areas where the elderly is sitting or laying down without being moved.
-Wounds need to be continuously monitored, cleaned and treated.
+For example, bedsores can form in areas where the elderly are sitting or laying down without being moved.
+Wounds need to be continuously monitored, cleaned, and treated.
 If they are not, you can see symptoms that indicate may be signs of neglect.

 Signs of Wound Infection

 - A wound that is warm to the touch

 - Swelling around the wound

 - Patient Confusion

 Failure to immediately address a wound can result in the death of a patient or amputation.

 If an infection or wound is left untreated or even unnoticed, there may be grounds for legal action.
 It is not the job of the patient to be vocal about their medical condition.
 Many may not have noticed or even capable of reporting what is going on with their body.

 Skin and wound care is a critical part of nursing home care and is the right of every patient.